-- · Listing of Products and/or Services - PDS provides open-enrollment and in-house classes, as well as a large variety of delivery methods included self-directed, on-line, and classroom courses.
+- Listing of Products and/or Services - PDS provides open-enrollment and in-house classes, as well as a large variety of delivery methods included selfdirected, on-line, and classroom courses.
 Classes are available to all state agency employees.
-Classes Open Enrollment and In-house PDS offers classes via Open Enrollment to all state agencies (other government entities and the private sector may also attend some of the classes).
-For FY 2005, DHRM offered a total of 171 sessions and trained 2,549 individuals.
-Conferences/Symposiums held include: 2004 HR Leadership Conference December 8-10, 2004, 466 attendees 2005 HR Leadership Conference October 26-28, 2005, 524 attendees - O Certified Public Manager Program (Received National Accreditation April 2003) - Managing Virginia Program (MVP) an initiative by the Commonwealth to provide comprehensive management and leadership training to all state supervisors and managers.
+Classes - Open Enrollment and In-house - PDS offers classes via Open Enrollment to all state agencies (other government entities and the private sector may also attend some of the classes). - Certified Public Manager Program (Received National Accreditation April 2003) - Managing Virginia Program (MVP) an initiative by the Commonwealth to provide comprehensive management and leadership training to all state supervisors and managers.
 The program provides a standard curriculum and philosophy that will be consistent throughout state government.
 The MVP, unlike other programs, is of no direct cost to agencies and is available to all supervisors and managers.
 Classes began in 2005. - Human Resource Institute to provide all Human Resource professionals within Virginia, and other government entities with an opportunity to develop their professional knowledge, skills and abilities.
 This institute also serves as a means of both career development and career advancement. - Statewide LMS (Learning Management Center) Eight agencies were charter members in this enterprise system launched in April 2005.
-DHRM is the site administrator for the system. - Statewide Training Metrics Beginning in July 2005, the metrics data was automated, and collected online via HuRMan. - o Emergency Evacuation Training for the entire Capitol Complex, partnering with OWC and DGS. - Society of Human Resource Management Learning System (SHRM) professional development for those in human resources positions.
+DHRM is the site administrator and business owner for the system. - o Emergency Evacuation Training for the entire Capitol Complex, partnering with OWC and DGS. - Society of Human Resource Management Learning System (SHRM) professional development for those in human resources positions. - Online assessments, surveys and instruments DHRM has a scanner and software that allow both internal DHRM departments, and those that contract with PDS to design, create, deploy, and report on custom-made surveys and assessments; PDS also has online assessments: MBTI (Myers-Briggs Type Indicator) and LPI (Leadership Practices Inventory) that are available to all state agencies that contract with PDS. - Training Pricing Agreement PDS administers two statewide pricing agreements for training.
+One is for instructorled soft skill training, and one is for technologically-delivered training.
+PDS screen and approve the vendors on the agreements allowing agencies to procure training without having to go through the procurement process. - Annual HR Conference PDS is responsible for the annual Statewide Human Resource Leadership Conference.
+Conference speakers and sessions include DHRM, EDR, and VRS; as well as other state agencies and vendors.
+This is the annual opportunity for HR professionals to receive training and development from central agency personnel, get assistance with agency issues, and assist agencies understand the major new changes in federal law and state policy. - o Administrative Professionals' Seminar PDS prepares and conducts annual administrative professional seminars.